 Friday, September 7, 2012

-Moving on to Gangs and Drugs in Chicago
+It's Time to Move on.
+Closer to Home.
+To Gangs and Drugs in Chicago

 21 September 2012

 It's been about a year since my last post.
-Frankly, I lost interest.
-I think the world lost its best near-term chance for needed financial reforms.
-The gap between rich and poor grows ever wider.
-And does so, it seems, ever faster.
+Frankly, I've lost interest.
+Looks like the world has lost its only near-term chance for financial reform.
+The gap between rich and poor grows wider, and grows wider faster.

 Daniel Burnham's 1906 Plan for Chicago

-But I've not been idle.
-Spent much of the last six months lining up ducks for a Chicago-based project: a plan to free Chicago from gangs and drugs sponsored by the Chicago Civic Media project.
+I've not been idle.
+Spent much of the last six months lining up ducks for a Chicago-based project: a plan to free Chicago from gangs and drugs.
 See if you agree with the logic of this article I've written.

 Monday, October 17, 2011